CausalRCA: Causal Inference based Precise Fine-grained Root Cause Localization for Microservice Applications: Conclusion

-In the future, we will continue improve localization performance of CausalRCA.
-The causal structure learning can consider time lag in monitoring data.
-The root cause inference can be improved by adding preferences of nodes.
-In addition, employing knowledge from trace and log data to calibrate causal graph may improve localization accuracy and make the causal graph more reasonable.
-Finally, localization efficiency to achieve fast recovery need to be tested and improved.
+In the future, we will continue to improve the localization performance of CausalRCA.
+Hyperparameters tuning can be tested more in the future.
+The causal structure learning can consider time lag in monitoring data, and the root cause inference can be improved by adding the preferences of nodes.
+In addition, employing knowledge from trace and log data to calibrate the causal graph may improve localization accuracy and make the causal graph more reasonable.
+Finally, localization efficiency to achieve fast recovery needs to be tested and improved.